NethServer/docs/administrator-manual/en/base_system.rst

 Base system
 ===========

 This chapter describes all available modules at the end of installation.
-All modules outside this section must be installed from :ref:`package_manager-section`, including backup and users support.
+All modules outside this section must be installed from the :ref:`software-center-section` page, including :ref:`backup-section`.

 .. _dashboard-section: